-- Growth rate was based on contractual obligations already in place and historical sales growth rates. ٠ - Costs are calculated taking into account historical margins and trends as well as estimated weighted average • inflation rates over the period, which are consistent with inflation rates appropriate to historic company rates. - Discount rate was based on the pre-tax discount rate of 10% which includes a risk component.
+- Growth rate was based on contractual obligations already in place and historical sales growth rates. - Costs are calculated taking into account historical margins and trends as well as estimated weighted average inflation rates over the period, which are consistent with inflation rates appropriate to historic company rates.